physicsparticle/5WU7oGiwiao-stay/README.md

 * a little busy all day today up until tomorrow at 4:30 pm 🥹
 * i may get some jamba juice orange juice delivered bc i wont have time to go out and get it hmm
 * theres a dept picnic in late-aug @ roosevelt island ... i think im not gonna go, that's a little bit of a commute for me 🥹
+* my slides were approved for tomorrow morning's meeting 😬😬😬 i told a story about things happening using some sorta complex R code 😬😬😬 so thats what a computational biologist does ... tells a story about data using code that makes sense

 *
 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans